 Learn About Equine Internship Opportunities

 There are many internship options available for those seeking to gain experience in the equine industry.
+These opportunities cover everything from hands-on work and scientific research to management and journalism, making them a great way to explore many career options.
 Here is a sampling of what the industry has to offer:

-American Horse Publishing (AHP) internship for college students interested in equine publishing through their 400 member publishing network across the United States.
+American Horse Publishing offers internships for college students interested in equine publishing through their 400-member publishing network across the United States.
 College credit, small stipends, or hourly wages are available depending on which AHP publication is hiring and the nature of the position.

-The Chronicle of the Horse magazine (in Virginia) offers an editorial internship for a student interested in equine publishing and journalism.
-Internships are unpaid but academic credit is possible.
+The Chronicle of the Horse magazine in Virginia offers an editorial internship for students interested in equine publishing and journalism.
+Internships are minimum wage, or course credit is offered.

-The Kentucky Equine Sports Medicine and Rehabilitation Center (KESMARC) offers a series of three to twelve-month internships which expose students to equine rehabilitation, equine veterinary medicine, and hands-on equine care and treatment.
+The Kentucky Equine Sports Medicine and Rehabilitation Center (KESMARC) offers internships that range from three to 12 months and expose students to equine rehabilitation, equine veterinary medicine, and hands-on equine care and treatment.
 Housing is provided on site.

-Day’s End Farm Horse Rescue (in Maryland) offers an internship program for students interested in animal rescue.
-Interns work with horses seized by animal control agencies and also have the opportunity to assist with these seizures as well as veterinary care and rehabilitation efforts.
-Interns are paid a small $75 per week stipend, but housing is provided.
+Day’s End Farm Horse Rescue in Maryland offers an internship program for students interested in animal rescue.
+Interns work with horses seized by animal control agencies and have the opportunity to assist with these seizures as well as veterinary care and rehabilitation efforts.
+Interns are paid a small $75-per-week stipend, but housing is provided.